 - Processor or SoC: 1 GHz or faster

-- RAM: 1 GB for the 32-bit version or 2GB for the 64-bit version
+- RAM: 1 GB for the 32-bit version or 2 GB for the 64-bit version

-- Free hard disk space: 16 GB for the 32-bit version or 20 GB for the 64-bit version
+- Free hard disk space: 32 GB or larger

 - Graphics card: DirectX 9 graphics device with WDDM 1.0 driver

-- Display: with a minimum resolution of 800x600 pixels
+- Display: with a minimum resolution of 800 x 600 pixels

-To run Media Creation Tool, you have to be logged in as an administrator on your Windows 7 or Windows 8.1 computer.
+To run the Media Creation Tool, you have to be logged in as an administrator on your Windows 7 or Windows 8.1 computer.
 When User Account Control (UAC) asks if you are sure that you want to run this app, click or tap Yes.

-The first thing that Media Creation Tool asks you to do is accept the license terms.
+The first thing that the Media Creation Tool asks you to do is accept the license terms.
 Read them carefully and, if you agree with them, click or tap Accept.